Last Updated on4 min read

-This tutorial Introduction to Marketing Mix consists of a definition, Pepsi marketing mix strategy, importance of 4ps: product, price, place and promotion of marketing mix.
+Topic Covered: Introduction to Marketing Mix, definition, Pepsi marketing mix strategy, importance of 4ps: product, price, place and promotion of marketing mix.

 Table of Contents